 Oil palm cultivation will remain the core business of Astral Asia Berhad in the near future.
-The Group's performance in 2024 will likely to be affected by crucial factors such as lower FFB output, higher production costs and lower commodities prices.
+The Group's performance in 2025 will likely to be affected by crucial factors such as lower FFB output, higher production costs and lower commodities prices.

-We expect a lower FFB production for the Group during the FYE 2024 due to the on-going oil palm replanting programme at the Kertau and Pejing estates.
-In the construction segment, the Group has secured a sub-contract development project amounted to RM35 million for the duration of 30 months.
-The Group is of the opinion that the contract will improve the Group's operating results.
+We expect a lower FFB production for the Group during the FYE 2025 due to the on-going oil palm replanting programme at the Kertau & Pejing estates.